 In recent years, all things Dia de Los Muertos have become increasingly popular.
 You can find Mexico’s iconic imagery everywhere — from toilet seats to tattoos and even used as a popular wedding theme.

-Although I think its wonderful that cultures all over the world are not only embracing something inherently Mexican, but more importantly, some death positive imagery, there is also a great deal that is getting lost in translation.
+Although I think its wonderful that cultures all over the world are not only embracing something inherently Mexican, as well as some death positive imagery, there is also a great deal that is getting lost in translation.
 Most people recognize that Dia de Los Muertos is a communal occasion on which families honor their deceased relatives however, Mexico has a far more complex and important story to share about this sacred tradition surrounding death.

 In order to understand and appreciate this long held observance, we need to delve a little into Mexico’s history.
-First, we must acknowledge the foundation laid by Aztecs and Mexican Indians who have demonstrated through archaeological and ethnographic evidence, that they possessed extremely complex ideas and practices about death and the dead.
+First, we must acknowledge the foundation laid by Mexicas, the indigenous peoples of Mexico, who have demonstrated through archaeological and ethnographic evidence, that they possessed extremely complex ideas and practices about death and the dead.
 These are especially evident as you begin to explore their mythology and creation stories.

 Before the Spaniards came along, the Indians were already observing a set of festival months, referred to as “The Little Feast of the Dead.”
 These involved ritual offerings to the dead and the God of Death as well as feasting.
 Aztecs and Mexican Indians have demonstrated through archaeological and ethnographic evidence, that they possessed extremely complex ideas and practices about death and the dead.
 These are evident as you begin to explore their mythology and creation stories.

 Much has been written regarding the horrors of the Spanish conquest of Mexico.
-What we can extract from this period is the incredible tenacity the Indians exhibited when it came to maintaining their death rituals and relationships with their dead.
-Although the church gave the directive to eradicate the Indian’s “pagan” practices surrounding their day of the dead festivals under severe punishment and torture, in practice it didn’t go down like that.
+What I want to highlight from this period is the incredible tenacity the Mexicas exhibited when it came to maintaining their death rituals and relationships with their dead.
+Although the church gave the directive to eradicate their “pagan” practices surrounding day of the dead festivals under severe punishment and torture, in practice, it didn’t go down like that.
 In reality, the local Friars were profiting off of the lavish offerings intended for the dead.
 Clothing, money, household goods and incredible amounts of food were all being taken by the church for personal use.

 “The use of food and private banquets on burial days, during funerary commemorations or on the Days of the Dead is absolutely forbidden and reproved.”